What is a charge-off?

 When You Should Pay a Charge-Off

-If the charge-off is very new, you are likely to see a big dip in your credit scores – and the higher your score, the bigger the dip.
-While a charge-off may take 20 or 30 points from someone with a low score, for someone with a higher credit score, a charge-off can cause the score to drop 100 points!
+If the charge-off is very new, you are likely to see a big dip in your credit scores – and the higher your credit score, the bigger the dip.
+While a charge-off may take 20 or 30 points from someone with a low score, for someone with a higher credit score, it can cause the score to drop 100 points!

 This can mean the difference between qualifying with excellent rates and not qualifying at all for some types of loans.

-If possible, make arrangements to pay the charge-off on the condition that it is removed from your credit file entirely.
-This is typically easier when the charge-off is new and you are dealing with the creditor’s in-house collection team.
+If possible, make arrangements to pay the charge-off on the condition that it is removed from your credit report entirely.
+This is typically easier if it’s new and you are dealing with the creditor’s in-house collection team.

 It is fairly common practice in the mortgage industry to require that all outstanding debt be cleared before a loan can be approved.
 This includes late payments, judgments, liens and charge-off accounts as well.

-If the charge-off is very old, you may be able to negotiate a partial payment to get the debt settled, but always verify with the lender if a partial payment is enough to satisfy their lending requirements.
+If the charge-off is old, you may be able to negotiate a partial payment to get the debt settled.
+However, always verify with the lender if a partial payment is enough to satisfy their lending requirements.

-As you can see, there are several scenarios where paying a charge-off is the best option, and they all hinge on the assumption that the charge-off is actually yours and you have verified the amount of the charge-off is correct.
+As you can see, there are several scenarios where paying a charge-off is the best option.
+They all hinge on the assumption that it is actually yours and you have verified the amount is correct.

-If you have not verified that the debt is actually yours and that the payment amount listed on the charge-off is accurate, you may be better off seeking professional assistance from a credit repair specialist before you commit to making a payment.
+If you have not verified that the debt is actually yours and that the payment amount is accurate, you may be better off seeking professional assistance from a credit repair specialist.
+Give them a call before you commit to making a payment.